rsmarsh/PlayChat/README.md

 ## Operation
+First run an 'npm install' to create the node_modules folder locally with all required dependencies.
-Run the server using 'node app.js', then connect to it with different clients to see a demonstration.
+Then run the server using 'node app.js', then connect to the given IP via different clients on the local network to see a demonstration.
 Games are not currently included with this repo, however they can be placed within the public/apps/ directory, and the index page of that folder will be launched within an iFrame.
 Avatar uploads will be stored in both the public/users/temp-uploads during upload, and then moved to public/users/avatars when the upload is complete.